-As an Associate of Business Operations, Gunnison supports the firm with asset movement, preparing investment documents, and audits, particularly related to Crestone access vehicle accounting.
+As an associate of business operations, Gunnison assists the firm with asset movement, preparing investment documents, and audits, particularly related to Crestone access vehicle accounting.

 Prior to joining Crestone, Gunnison was a bookkeeper at Gravity Renewables, Inc., a Boulder based hydroelectric power generator, where he managed balance sheets and accounts receivable for 17 plants, as well as executed systems for payroll and purchase orders.

 Gunnison received his Bachelor of Science in accounting from Metropolitan State University of Denver and his Associate of Arts with a business designation from Red Rocks Community College.

 What do you love most about being part of Crestone?

 How well they take care of their employees.
 I can certainly confirm that Crestone will go above and beyond to make sure you are in the best working environment in which you can be.

 What are you passionate about personally?